balderdashy/waterline/README.md

 ```

 Currently Waterline doesn't support multi-column indexes in the attributes definition.
 If you would like to build any sort of special index you will still
 need to build that manually.
-Also note when adding a `unique` property to an attribute an index will automatically be created for that attribute so there is no
+Also note that when adding a `unique` property to an attribute, an index will automatically be created for that attribute.
-need to specifiy it.

 There is currently an issue with adding indexes to string fields.
-Because Waterline performs its queries in a case insensitive manner we are unable to use the index on a string attribute.
+Because Waterline performs its queries in a case insensitive manner, we are unable to use the index on a string attribute.
 There are some workarounds being discussed but nothing is implemented so far.
 This will be updated in the near future to fully support indexes on strings.

 ## Lifecycle Callbacks